 Anything in excess of this amount must be returned to the federal programs in the following order up to the total net amount disbursed by each source: Unsubsidized student loans, subsidized student loans, Perkins Loans, parent PLUS loans, Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG) and other Title IV programs.
 Students are responsible for returning to SUNY Cortland any part of unearned aid that was disbursed to them.

 Students should consult with the Financial Aid Office prior to withdrawal to determine the financial impact.
 It is imperative that students adhere to the College's official withdrawal procedure to ensure the proper refund calculation.

 Tuition and fees are subject to change without notice due to changes that may be mandated by the SUNY/College Board of Trustees or state legislative action.
-Contact Student and College Financial Services with specific questions.
+Contact student accounts with specific questions.